qconner/spark-example-rdd/README.md

 I started to use Spark 3.x with Hadoop 3.x but sbt-assembly wouldn't create a proper runnable jar.
 I'll likely revisit in the future.

+![](https://www.getdeveloper.net/wp-content/uploads/2018/01/9A41ED48-70B6-4A73-B20F-3FD39883411A-e1515486109106.jpeg)

+## Dependencies

   - **JRE 1.8**: Important!
 Java 1.8 is required for running sbt or the application jar, even if just building the container.
   - **Apache Spark 2.4.5**: Distributed analytics and data movement tool for Scala.
   - **Hadoop 2.7.7**:  Seems to work with Spark and have less merging than 3.x for the assembly.

-![](https://www.getdeveloper.net/wp-content/uploads/2018/01/9A41ED48-70B6-4A73-B20F-3FD39883411A-e1515486109106.jpeg)

-## Dependencies

-Docker desktop (or compatible) can be used for the container-based method of execution. sbt 1.3.5 or higher is recommended for building the jar or doing local development.
+Docker desktop (or compatible) can be used for the container-based method of execution.

+sbt 1.3.5 or higher is recommended for building the jar or doing local development.
-The Spark 2.4.5 framework and Hadoop 2.6.5 framework jars are project dependencies.

 ## Installation